SIGHTS & SOUNDS

 Tom Schwarzer, Drums - has been a professional drummer for almost 30 years mostly in the Atlanta area and the southeast Georgia area . . .
 Savannah, Statesboro and other great little Georgia towns.
 Tom attended Georgia Southern College.
 Tom has performed with Jim Dawg and The Wolfpuppies and for a short stint with Poker Alice Band.
 Tom joined The Soul Purpose Band in June 2006.

 Marion English, Trumpet/Flugelhorn - enjoys a versatile career as a freelance trumpet player and music educator.
-Having received both Bachelors and Masters Degrees in Music Education from the University of Georgia, where he was trumpet soloist and band captain of the famed UGA Redcoat Marching Band, Marion has since taught twenty years in the Georgia public schools and is in his sixth year as Associate Director of Bands at North Gwinnett High School.
-He currently performs with The Soul Purpose Band, the Still Swinging Big Band, The Lanier Brass Quintet and has extensive experience in solo performance for wedding ceremonies.
+Having received both Bachelors and Masters Degrees in Music Education from the University of Georgia, where he was trumpet soloist and band captain of the famed UGA Redcoat Marching Band, Marion has since taught twenty-four years in the Georgia public schools and is in his eleventh year at North Gwinnett High School where he teaches Music Technology and directs the Jazz Ensemble.
+He currently performs with The Soul Purpose Band, The Lanier Brass Quintet and has extensive experience in solo performance for wedding ceremonies.
 Marion joined Soul Purpose in 2003 and is the primary music arranger for the horn section.

 Fritz Siler, Trombone - is a retired band director and retired 1st Sergeant of the 151st Alabama Army National Guard Band.
 He was a member of the Auburn Knights Jazz Orchestra while attending Auburn University and currently performs with the Atlanta Seventeen, a not-for-profit charitable big band, in addition to Soul Purpose.
 Fritz has also performed with the Shrine Circus in Columbus (GA), Albany (GA) Symphony Orchestra, and the Columbus (GA) Symphony.
 He is actively involved in the Georgia Association of Jazz Educators as past president and is a “pit” musician for the Springer Opera House.
 Having performed with such notables as Barry White & the Love Orchestra, Warren Covington & the Pied Pipers, Guy Lombardo & the Royal Canadians, and The Bob Hope Show, Fritz is also a charter member of Soul Purpose, joining the band at its inception in 1974.
 He is married and proud of his three grown children.